GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_spatial_tools.md

 - __Spatial Joins__ let us join attribute values from one layer to another based on their spatial relationship.
 This enables us to enrich datasets and incorporate additional information from  layers, which can help us understand a situation.
 - The overlay operation __Clip__ can be employed to extract specific areas of interest from multiple layers, allowing us to focus our attention where it is most needed.
-- The __Dissolve__ operation allows us to simplify geometries by joining geometries from two distinct layer.
+- The __Dissolve__ operation allows us to simplify geometries by joining geometries from two distinct layers.
 - Using __Buffer__, we can create zones around features to help identify vulnerable areas and plan evacuation routes in the event of a flooding event.
-- __Centroids__ creates point in the geometric centre of the geometries of a layer.
+- __Centroids__ create points in the geometric centre of the geometries of a layer.
 This is especially useful when creating graduated symbol maps

 ```{figure} /fig/en_module5_spatial_geodataprocessing.PNG